Tzzzzzzz1122/DonutDashT/README.md

-DonutDashT Privacy Policy
+DeepExploration Privacy Policy

 Overview
-This privacy policy describes the information collected by "DonutDashT" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.
+This privacy policy describes the information collected by "DeepExploration" (“we,” “us” or “our”) through our mobile applications and website and how we use that information.

-How does "DonutDashT" use the personal information that it collects?
+How does "DeepExploration" use the personal information that it collects?
 We do not collect or store any personal information.

-Does "DonutDashT" share the personal information that it collects?
+Does "DeepExploration" share the personal information that it collects?
 We do not collect or share any of your personal information.